 You must have heard of blue light blocking glasses- doctors and scientists are recommending them because of their benefits for your eyes, sleep, and health.
-The hype around blue blockers may have you wondering, ‘how do blue light glasses work?’
+The hype around blue light glasses may have you wondering, ‘how do blue light glasses work?’

 It’s important that you understand how blue light glasses work so you can decide whether or not they will work for you and how you can best use them.